Hunter Grills will now have an opportunity to lead the Lutheran Cougars of St. Peter’s, Missouri, under center in 2017.

 “I’m more effective, I think, on my feet than in the air but my team was really limited [in terms of] my receivers this year so I didn’t have as many options as some other quarterbacks would but all in all I think I have improved in my passing game from years before especially standing strong in the pocket when I want to run.
 I think I have grown in that matter.
 If you had looked at my previous films, you would probably agree,” Grills said.

 Looking at his sophomore highlight film, I was impressed with his speed when scrambling outside of the pocket in addition to his pocket presence.
 He said that moving forward, he needs to work on his passing and releasing the ball quicker when facing blitzing defenders.

-“My teammates motivate me a lot in the offseason and my family puts me through many camps threw the off season which pushes me to get better because of the competition is top notch across the country.”
+“My teammates motivate me a lot in the offseason and my family puts me through many camps [throughout] the offseason which pushes me to get better because of the competition is top-notch across the country.”

 His head coach, Arlen Harris, knew he was a special player in Hunter Grills’ very first play his freshman year.